 To view a list of division groups in your area, click on the links at the top left of this page.

-Each of Engineers Australia's eight colleges is led by a College Board of the college members.
-College Boards are under the direction of the Council and are responsible for a variety of tasks including steering the college and participating in the life of Engineers Australia.
+Each of Engineers Australia's nine colleges is led by a College Board of the college members.
+College Boards are under the direction of the Board and are responsible for a variety of tasks including steering the college and participating in the life of Engineers Australia.

 National Panels and committees

 National panels and committees promote and advance the science and practice of a particular engineering interest.
 They are often formed as a consultative group for a particular engineering industry base or for an engineering discipline interest group.

 Special interest groups